DevRobi/portfolio-news/README.md

 # portfolio-news
 AI news summaries for your stock portfolio.
 This is a webapp that summarizes recent news for each stock in your portfolio.
-This way, you don't have to Google News, read the news provided by your brokerage service, and the best part is that all the news are automatically delivered to you, summarized.
+This way, you don't have google company specific news, read the news provided by your brokerage service, waste your time on ads, scroll through unrelated news, read useless noise a low quality financial slop, and the best part is that all the news are automatically delivered to you, summarized.
 I also got sick of the quality of financial news slop such as Zacks Investment Research which is objectively garbage.
 I made sure that such misleading, harmful and useless news sources are completely filtered out and only important news with substance are kept.
 Note that this a personal project, not commercial in any way.